 You’d be surprised that you can listen back to all your voice searches.
-If that doesn’t sound right to you, make sure you delete them all and turn them off.
+If that doesn’t sound right, make sure you delete them all and turn them off.

 Google Tracks and Records Your Location

 It’s hard to imagine someone who owns a smartphone that doesn’t use Google Maps.
-Whether you’re driving or using public transportation, Google is following and recording all the places you go to.
+Whether driving or using public transportation, Google follows and records all the places you visit.
 It saves a copy in your Google Timeline.
 Take a look at all the places you’ve been to over time.

 Google Tracks You Even If You’re Not Signed In